 Are you eating well, or often enough?
 Some depressed people become food-phobic or food-centered, and their meals aren’t regular or particularly nutritious.
 Low blood sugar or spikes in blood sugar from a poor or irregular diet can exacerbate a tendency toward depression.

 Are you getting at least seven hours of restful sleep each night?
-In his book The Promise of Sleep, the father of sleep research, Dr. William Dement notes that of the three: diet, exercise, and sleep, only sleep is positively correlated with increased longevity and reduced prevalence of disease (here is excellent advice from Dr. Dement’s Stanford Sleep Camp: How to Sleep Well).
+In his book The Promise of Sleep, the father of sleep research, Dr. William Dement notes that of the three: diet, exercise, and sleep, only sleep is positively correlated with increased longevity and reduced prevalence of disease.
+This free HelpGuide article on How to Sleep Better has many excellent tips.

 Very few of us treat our sleep as the most important aspect of our healthcare efforts, yet researchers are continually confirming Dr. Dement’s advice (most recently, it was found that you should keep your bedroom as dark as you possibly can make it, because light at night is being linked to depression).

 An excellent and soothing book for people with sleep problems or insomnia is W. Chris Winter’s The Sleep Solution.
 He combines decades of strong research with a warm and friendly tone, and he offers ideas that truly help.

 The Relational (Are you surrounded by sweeties, or … ?)

 Is your relationship working?
 Do you feel loved, respected, and welcome in your relationship?
 If not, your depression may be trying to tell you something.
 Or are you alone and feeling isolated?
 Loneliness and a sense of disconnection can lead to depression.